Gabrielhnm/steamdb-sales-scraping/README.md

 # steamdb-sales-scraping
-This project is a automation of scraping data from [https://steamdb.info/sales/](SteamDB Sales), export to BigQuery and connect to Google Sheets for analysis
+This project is a automation of scraping data from (SteamDB Sales)[https://steamdb.info/sales/], export to BigQuery and connect to Google Sheets for analysis

 ##Features
 - **Web Scraping**: Automatically scrapes the latest sales data from SteamDB.